No description

 Feishu Webhook URL The full webhook URL from Feishu (Feishu only)

-Source Auth Token Optional — callers must send this as Bearer token
+Source Auth Token Optional — callers send this as Bearer token; GitHub can use it as the webhook secret

 4. Click Add Route.
 The route is live immediately.